PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_11.rst

 In our WavePropagation, we iterate twice over all elements.
 In the first iteration, we calculate the net updates in x-direction (x-sweep) and in the second in y-direction (y-sweep).
 During the x-sweep, we first loop through all the elements in the first row and then jump to the next row.
 This works cache-efficiently, as every time we load a value from the data array, the next values are also loaded into the cache.
-Since we first iterate over the entire line, we can take advantage of this.

 However, with the y-sweep we intuitively iterated over the y-elements first, and only after a complete row had been calculated we jumped to the next column.
-This works against the cache, as the next data line is stored in the cache but not used for the next calculation.
+This works against the cache, as the next contigous data is stored in the cache but not used for the next calculation.
 To prevent this and to utilize the cache efficiently, we have changed the order in which the cells are calculated so that we always only load two lines into the cache and then iterate over the x-elements until we jump to the next two lines.

 Cache lines